tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 The initial ramdisk is in essence a very small environment (early userspace) which loads various kernel modules and sets up necessary things before handing over control to init.
-This makes it possible to have, for example, encrypted root filesystems and root filesystems on a software RAID array. mkinitcpio allows for easy extension with custom hooks, has autodetection at runtime, and many other features.
+This makes it possible to have, for example, encrypted root file systems and root file systems on a software RAID array. mkinitcpio allows for easy extension with custom hooks, has autodetection at runtime, and many other features.

-Traditionally, the kernel was responsible for all hardware detection and initialization tasks early in the boot process before mounting the root filesystem and passing control to init.
+Traditionally, the kernel was responsible for all hardware detection and initialization tasks early in the boot process before mounting the root file system and passing control to init.
 However, as technology advances, these tasks have become increasingly complex.

-Nowadays, the root filesystem may be on a wide range of hardware, from SCSI to SATA to USB drives, controlled by a variety of drive controllers from different manufacturers.
-Additionally, the root filesystem may be encrypted or compressed; within a software RAID array or a logical volume group.
+Nowadays, the root file system may be on a wide range of hardware, from SCSI to SATA to USB drives, controlled by a variety of drive controllers from different manufacturers.
+Additionally, the root file system may be encrypted or compressed; within a software RAID array or a logical volume group.
 The simple way to handle that complexity is to pass management into userspace: an initial ramdisk.